 If all academic requirements for the degree and all financial obligations have been met before April 1, the Office of the Registrar will issue a certificate of completion within three weeks of the candidate's request.
-If you have any questions regarding the submission of your dissertation or thesis, please contact the Graduate School's Academic Manager, Barbara Bennett, 863-2843, ETD@brown.edu.
+If you have any questions regarding the submission of your dissertation or thesis, please contact the Graduate School's Academic Manager, Barbara Bennett, 401-863-2843.